Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/intercom-cohort.md

 Send behavioral cohorts from Amplitude to Intercom so that you can better engage your users based on how they’ve interacted with your product and their lifecycle timing.

+!!!note "Send Amplitude data to Intercom"

+    This integration sends Amplitude cohorts to Intercom.
+There is a separate integration that sends Amplitude events.
+See [Send data to Intercom](intercom.md) for information.

 ## Setup

 1. In Amplitude, navigate to **Data Destinations**, then find **Intercom - Cohort**.